It’s easy to get caught up in the stress of everyday life. Here’s a few tips to keep a positive mindset.

 - Meditation – simple meditation exercises help our brains de-clutter and focus.
 Apps like Headspace can help you get started with meditation.

-- Random Acts of Kindness – even in a time of social distancing we can still do nice things for others – either in our family or community.
+- Random Acts of Kindness – we can always do nice things for others – either in our family or community.

 - Connection– reach out to friends and family via text, phone, video chat, or even old-fashioned letters.